apache/beam/sdks/python/apache_beam/examples/inference/README.md

 ### Training a simple classifier

-The following function you to train a simple classifier using the sklearn Iris dataset.
+The following function allows you to train a simple classifier using the sklearn Iris dataset.
 The trained model will be saved in the location passed as a parameter and can then later be loaded in an pipeline using the `XGBoostModelHandler`.
 ```
 def _train_model(model_state_output_path: str = '/tmp/model.json', seed=999):
   """Function to train an XGBoost Classifier using the sklearn Iris dataset"""